 18-1-704 C.R.S. permits people to utilize force which they reasonably believe is required to protect themselves or others from an offense involving the implementation of physical force.
 Note that reacting with deadly physical force is legally justified only in the following three situations:

 - The victim reasonably believes non-deadly force is inadequate, and the victim has reasonable grounds to believe -- and does believe -- that he/she or another victim is in imminent danger of dying or being seriously injured; or

-- The victim reasonably believes non-deadly force is inadequate, and the aggressor is using -- or reasonably appears about to be using -- physical force while carrying out -- or trying to carry out -- a burglary crime in Colorado; or
+- The victim reasonably believes non-deadly force is inadequate, and the aggressor is using -- or reasonably appears about to be using -- physical force while carrying out -- or trying to carry out -- burglary; or

 - The victim reasonably believes non-deadly force is inadequate, and the aggressor is carrying out -- or reasonably appears about to be carrying out -- a kidnapping, robbery, or sexual assault.

 Note that physical force is not legally justified in either of the following three situations: